GraceWXT/scheduler/README.md

 - React
 - Webpack, Babel
 - Axios, WebSockets
-- Storybook, Webpack Dev Server, Jest, Testing Library
+- Storybook, Jest, Testing Library, Cypress
+- CircleCI, Heroku, Netlify

 ## Getting Started
+0. Start the [API server](https://github.com/GraceWXT/scheduler-api) following the README.
 1. Install dependencies using the `npm install` command.
-2. Start the web server and API server using the `npm start` command.
+2. Start the web server using the `npm start` command.
 3. Webpack Dev Server will navigate you to <http://localhost:8000/> in your browser.

 ## Functional Requirements